 Data Science Consultant

-We are a company of data science consultants.
-A data science consultant assists companies and organisations to get the best value out of their data.
+A data science consultant is an external person with expertise and experience in data science and AI, who assists companies and organisations to get the best value out of their data.
 It’s an interesting job with a mix of the technical side (such as data analysis, statistics, and software engineering) and the business side (understanding problems in a particular industry).

-Examples of projects that a data science consultant would do
+What are some examples of data science projects that a data science consultant would help with?

 A data science consultant’s job is varied and no two days are the same.
-Recently, we have been
+Here are some real examples of data science projects, from Fast Data Science’s case studies:

 1. designing a natural language processing model to identify clinical trial endpoints in a protocol (PDF document).
 These are sections of the document which could take any form, but generally describe something that will be measured as the main outcome of the trial.
 For example, “5 year survival”, “response rate”, “QoL”.
 For more information about our experience in pharmaceuticals, try the Clinical Trial Risk Tool.

 2. Setting up a recommendation system which identifies best points (latitude and longitude) for an offline marketing company so that they would know where to physically station their brand ambassadors to distribute flyers, based on a database of past conversion rates (QR code scans).
-So the tool could say, “position ambassador 23 in front of Oxford Circus on Tuesday at 6pm for a 2% conversion rate”.
+So the tool could say, “send brand ambassador 23 to the leafleting spot in front of Oxford Circus on Tuesday at 6pm for a 2% conversion rate”.

 3. Building a vector index of longitudinal studies around the UK, so that research psychologists can easily retrieve past studies that measured a particular variable, such as “depression”, “anxiety”, and “PTSD”, even when those were reported using different wording, such as “feeling nervous”.